gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 **The uncomfortable facts:**

-The theories that dominated BSM physics from 1980 to 2010 —
+The theories that dominated BSM physics from 1980 to 2010
-SUSY, extra dimensions, technicolor — have not been confirmed.
+(SUSY, extra dimensions, technicolor) have not been confirmed.

 String theory has not made